ttafsir/eve-ng-deployment/README.md

 # Deploy EVE-NG PRO to a Digital Ocean droplet

 Playbooks to install and configure EVE-NG PRO on Ubuntu 18.04 LTS host.
-I'm currently using this to deploy to Digital Ocean, but the playbooks are, in general, cloud-agnostic.
+I'm currently using this to deploy to Digital Ocean, but the playbooks are generally cloud-agnostic.

 The playbooks accomplish the following: